dbader13/academic-kickstart/content/home/bio.md

 Technology.

-Dr. Bader is a Fellow of the IEEE, ACM, AAAS, and SIAM, and a recipient of the IEEE Computer Society Sidney Fernbach Award.
+Dr. Bader is a Fellow of the IEEE, ACM, AAAS, and SIAM, and a recipient of the IEEE Sidney Fernbach Award.
 He advises the White House, most recently on the National Strategic Computing Initiative (NSCI) and Future Advanced Computing Ecosystem (FACE).
 Bader is a leading expert in solving global grand challenges in science,